How to Become A Self-Managing Team

 We recommend you start experimenting and give these ideas a try.

-And, if you need a bit more inspiration, you can join the Corporate Rebels Academy to learn about these and other practices in thorough detail.
+And, if you need more inspiration, you can join the Corporate Rebels Academy to learn about these and other practices in thorough detail.

 Let the revolution unfold!